 A wedding garter is an ideal wedding day keepsake.
 It is a small little expression of a couple’s special moment in time, making it perfect to save for years to come.
-If protected properly, you might even consider passing your wedding garter onto someone as an heirloom garter.
+It truly is the ideal modern wedding heirloom!
+If the garter is protected properly after your wedding, you might even consider passing your wedding garter onto someone as an heirloom garter.
+What not create a new family tradition?

 Here are some tips and things to think about when to taking care of your garter after your wedding.
-(Instead of just shoving it in a wedding box and never thinking about it again, which I’m sure happens more often than not!)
+Instead of just shoving your garter in a wedding box or in the back of your lingerie drawer and never thinking about it again, which I’m sure happens more often than not!

 Your wedding garter will be worn all day long and it is hot under that wedding dress.
 The first thing you need to do to protect your wedding garter is to wash it.
 Fabric generally used for garters like satin or lace are delicate.
 When fabric has dirt, oil and sweat on the material will breakdown over time and turn yellow.
 Depending on the material itself, you’ll have different ways that you should wash it, just like clothes.
 In general, I recommend that you wash your garter by hand and not use the washing machine.
 Soak the garter in cold water or dab it with a cold washcloth and then lay it flat to dry.
 If you tossed your garter and it landed in a big pile of mud, consider using a small amount of gentle detergent for lingerie.